Sumana-Das/work-item-viewer/README.md

 To test the API below are the steps to follow:

-- expand WorkItem
+- expand WorkItem APIs
 - click on 'Try it out' button
-- enter project and id parameters
+- enter required parameters
 - click on Execute
 - this will give Curl URL to run, Request URL and get the data in Response body with 200 status for Success and valid input scenario
 - for invalid input the response body will give error message with 400 status